 They’re Real and They’re Spectacular, Part II

-Yesterday, we reviewed the phenomenal 2006 rookie pitcher class for the American League.
+On Wednesday, we reviewed the phenomenal 2006 rookie pitcher class for the American League.
 Now it’s time to tackle the Senior Circuit.

-Washington: Pitching highlights haven’t been plentiful in Washington this season, but Mike O’Connor has held the team in quite a few games, and he’s managed six quality outings among his 15 starts.
+Washington Nationals: Pitching highlights haven’t been plentiful in Washington this season, but Mike O’Connor has held the team in quite a few games, and he’s managed six quality outings among his 15 starts.

-Philadelphia: Cole Hamels has pitched a bit better of late, and he’s averaging a strikeout per inning.
+Philadelphia Phillies: Cole Hamels has pitched a bit better of late, and he’s averaging a strikeout per inning.

-St. Louis: The Cards have had some pitching issues this year, but recently recalled Anthony Reyes has helped stabilize the rotation and looks like he’ll stick all season.
+St. Louis Cardinals: The Cards have had some pitching issues this year, but recently recalled Anthony Reyes has helped stabilize the rotation and looks like he’ll stick all season.
 Reliever Adam Wainwright has possibly been St. Louis’ most consistent pitcher in 2006 and he’s worked his way into a set-up role.

-Milwaukee: The Brewers have failed to take the next step forward this year, and a big reason why is their pitching failures.
+Milwaukee Brewers: The Brewers have failed to take the next step forward this year, and a big reason why is their pitching failures.
 But Jose Capellan has finally delivered on his promise and looks like a solid set-up man.
 Swingman Carlos Villanueva, up earlier in the season, showed a lot of promise.
 Expect him back soon.
 Probably sooner than Neil Smith’s tenure as the Isles’ GM.

-Houston: Fernando Nieve has performed admirably in a swing role while Taylor Buchholz’s periperhals suggest a much better season than his ERA does.
+Houston Astros: Fernando Nieve has performed admirably in a swing role while Taylor Buchholz’s periperhals suggest a much better season than his ERA does.
 A propensity for throwing the gopher ball has hurt Buchholz, but if he can reduce the long ball rate, you can expect greater results in the second half.

-Pittsburgh: The Pirates have built quite a collection of young arms.
+Pittsburgh Pirates: The Pirates have built quite a collection of young arms.
 Now if they could just keep them healthy (Sean Burnett, John VanBenschoten, etc.), maybe they’ll finally turn the franchise’s fortunes around.
 Last year brought Ian Snell and Zach Duke and this season a new wave of Pirate youngsters has descended, including Matt Capps, who looks like a very solid reliever in the making; Paul Maholm, who’s taking his rookie beating, but has potential; also Tom Gorzelanny, another young arm with a bright future that’s taking his licks right now.
 Sleeper alert for reliever Jonah Bayliss, up earlier this season and a potentially dominant pitcher.

-Cincinnati: The Reds haven’t gotten much out of any rookie pitchers, but they just acquired one in the Austin Kearns deal.
+Cincinnati Reds: The Reds haven’t gotten much out of any rookie pitchers, but they just acquired one in the Austin Kearns deal.
 Bill Bray has been a bit wild, but effectively so to date, getting decent results in his rookie season.

-Los Angeles: The great Dodger prospect machine has been very active of late, and this year it generated a trio of arms who are making significant contributions to the club.
+Los Angeles Dodgers: The great Dodger prospect machine has been very active of late, and this year it generated a trio of arms who are making significant contributions to the club.
 Takashi Saito, while hardly a kid at 36, is technically a rookie because MLB refuses to recognize that professional ball exists anywhere outside of North America.
 Either way, he’s been tremendous, taking over as the closer when Eric Gagne went down.
 Jonathan Broxton is one of the best young pitchers in the game and now that he’s made the transition from starter to reliever, it’s just a matter of time before he’s closing.
 He has future closer written all over him.
-Finally, Chad Billingsley, despite some serious command issues, has been getting decent results in his first taste of big-league ball.
+Finally, Chad Billingsley, despite some serious command issues, has been getting decent results in his first taste of big league ball.
 He will probably settle in as a strong second or third starter.